What is Fire Cider?

 Health Benefits of Fire Cider

-You may be wondering how exactly fire cider is good for you?
+You might be wondering about the benefits of fire cider.
 Let’s take a look at the ingredients in this simple recipe:

 Fire Cider Recipe